🌲 Why We Returned to North Wales – And Discovered a Hidden Gem at Parkdean Ty Mawr

 🏡 Our Base: Parkdean Ty Mawr Holiday Park

-We booked a Knightly Lodge for the Monday–Friday Easter break — and at just £500, it was a total bargain.
-This wasn’t your typical holiday caravan:
+We booked a Knightly Lodge for a Monday–Friday Easter break — and at just £500, it felt like a real bargain.
+This wasn’t your typical holiday caravan.
+It had:

 • Separate entrance hall